isovector/certainty-by-construction/src/book/Chapter4-Decidability.lagda.md

 ```

 You'll notice at [1](Ann) that the type of `type:_IsFalse` is `expr:Set → Set₁`,
-which is a feature of Agda's type system we haven't yet covered, but will later
-in @sec:levels.
-For the time being, pretend this says `expr:Set → Set`.
-We can
+which is our first time seeing a `type:Level` in the wild.
+Such is necessary
+because the definition of `type:_IsFalse` expands out to a
+polymorphically-quantified `A :` `type:Set`.
+Whenever we have a `type:Set`
+parameter, the defining object itself must live in `type:Set₁`.

-now try to find a proof that two is not equal to three, as per:
+From here, We can now try to find a proof that two is not equal to three, as
+per:

 ```agda
   2≢3⅋₀ : (2 ≡ 3) IsFalse